 The dip scale, in minutes of arc, which is inserted just at the right of the model curve, is explained on the dip diagram page.
 It can be used to show that the dip of the duct edges D and T (where the dashed line meets the solid curve) — as seen from B, the base of the inversion — is 3 or 4 minutes of arc.
 That's the half-width of Wegener's “blank strip”, which is centered on the astronomical horizon.

-I intended to offer ray diagrams here, but found that my ray-tracing programs have numerical difficulties when the ray curvature is close to the Earth's curvature.
+I intended to offer ray diagrams and simulated images here, but found that my ray-tracing programs have numerical difficulties when the ray curvature is close to the Earth's curvature.
 So this page offers just a hint of the complications that ducts can produce.
 I hope it's helpful, even though woefully incomplete.

 distance to the horizon page